 On July 7, 2020, the Receiver filed an amended complaint, a copy of which is available on the Receiver's website.
 On July 27, 2020, Montie filed a second motion to dismiss.
 ML Doc.
-24. The Receiver has opposed that motion and will continue to litigate this action.
-Trial is scheduled for January 2022.
+24. On November 2, 2020, the Court denied Montie's second motion to dismiss.
+ML Doc.
+45. The parties are currently engaged in discovery.
+Mediation is scheduled for April 8, 2021, and trial is scheduled for January 2022.
 Importantly, neither the CFTC nor the DOJ can assert the claims the Receiver alleged in the Montie Litigation, and given Montie's ongoing income from a multi-level-marketing company called Ambit Energy and ownership of several properties, the Receiver believes Montie has the resources to satisfy substantial adverse judgments.